ampl/colab.ampl.com/docs/source/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 | `Notebooks <notebooks/index.html>`_ > `Optimization of an advertising campaign for launching a new product on the market <notebooks/optimization-of-an-advertising-campaign-for-launching-a-new-product-on-the-market.html>`_
 | |github-optimization-of-an-advertising-campaign-for-launching-a-new-product-on-the-market| |colab-optimization-of-an-advertising-campaign-for-launching-a-new-product-on-the-market| |kaggle-optimization-of-an-advertising-campaign-for-launching-a-new-product-on-the-market| |gradient-optimization-of-an-advertising-campaign-for-launching-a-new-product-on-the-market| |sagemaker-optimization-of-an-advertising-campaign-for-launching-a-new-product-on-the-market|
+| Description: The modern world is unthinkable without advertising.
+Advertising is the engine of progress.
 | Tags: :ref:`tag-marketing`, :ref:`tag-advertisement`, :ref:`tag-deterministic-model`, :ref:`tag-piecewise-linear`, :ref:`tag-mip`, :ref:`tag-ampl-only`, :ref:`tag-cbc`
 | Author: :ref:`email-mail_at_solverytic.com` <mail@solverytic.com>